 The Castle looks very beautiful in rain, so we took a bunch of photos here and unfortunately, we didn’t have time to look at the inside of the museum.
 We crossed the bridge and we were going to the Piazza Navona, which is one of the most famous squares of Rome, full of cafés and restaurants, and you can also find a nice tiny church there.

 This square is famous for its baroque fountains.
 Also, here is the catholic church Nostra Signora del Sacro Cuore ("Our Lady of the Sacred Heart"), which is worth a visit as well.
 The Piazza Navona was the competition area in the ancient Roman times and the people came here to watch the games.
+If you have time to stroll around the beautiful squares in Rome, definitely include Piazza Navona in your Rome itinerary.

 - Opening times: Mon − Sat: 09:00 – 19:15 & Sun: 09:00 – 17:45